dhalavach/nodejs2023Q2-service-updated/README.md

 ### Vulnerabilities scan

-After you have built the images with docker compose up app -d --build you can scan them for vulnerabiities and recommendations using Docker Scout.
+After you have built the images with npm run docker:build you can scan them for vulnerabiities and recommendations using Docker Scout.
 Run

 ```